-Systems biology: Causal models, with stochastic information, are already used in bio-computation [45] and there is reason to expect that higher-order bioprocesses (accessible to the theory here) will become an important abstraction tool.
+Systems biology: Causal models, with stochastic information, are already used in bio-computation [51] and there is reason to expect, by analogy with computer systems, that higher-order bio-processes (beginning to be accessible to the theory here) will become an important abstraction tool.
 Issues of compound versus atomic events are important in systems biology.
-In the presence of symmetry there are ways to realize forms of compound event, for example the 'persistent' events of [102], out of atomic events.
-Interestingly biologists are not interested in quite the same unfolding of Petri nets to event structures as computer scientists.
-Biologists are more interested in the 'macroscopic' events of a biological process rather than the 'microscopic' events which are picked out by the traditional computer-science unfolding. example, in the traditional unfolding of a Petri net the participation of the same molecule at several stages in a reaction would lead to a chain of causal dependencies.
-However to a biologist that one particular molecule rather than another has participated in a reaction is generally neither here nor there, and such incidental dependencies would be dropped [26].
+In the presence of symmetry there are ways to realize forms of compound event, for example the 'persistent' events of [108], out of atomic events.
+Interestingly biologists are not interested in quite the same unfolding of Petri nets to event structures as most computer Biologists are more interested in the scientists. 'macroscopic' events of a biological process rather than the 'microscopic' events which are picked out by the traditional computer-science unfolding.
+For example, in the traditional unfolding of a Petri net the participation of the same molecule at several stages in a reaction would lead to a chain of causal dependencies.
+However to a biologist that one particular molecule rather than another has participated in a reaction is generally neither here nor there, and such incidental dependencies would be dropped [28].
+The issue is closely related to a developing understanding of unfoldings for the 'collective-token' understanding of Petri nets [45]; such unfoldings involve the collapse of events according to equivalences induced by symmetry.